rajkumarraibis/RajStudy/AWS/topics_to_be_done.md

 ### ** Data Engineering and Analytics**

-- **Data Lake Architecture**:
-  - Best practices for building and optimizing data lakes on AWS.
-  - Lake Formation (managing permissions and automation).

 - **Machine Learning Integration**:
   - SageMaker for ML model development and deployment.
   - Integration of AI/ML with Big Data pipelines.